 “I’m a Scorpio; that’s just what we do.”

 To really appreciate astrology, I think it’s important to appreciate the difference between understanding behavior and excusing behavior.
 Often we say things like “I’m a private person because I’m a scorpio.
 That’s just a “scorpio thing.”
-While this trait can describe one who is is a scorpio or Pluto dominant, we must ask ourselves, moving beyond astrology, why we are like this if we want to evolve.
+While this trait can describe one who is a scorpio or Pluto dominant, we must ask ourselves, moving beyond astrology, why we are like this if we want to evolve.
 Astrology cannot really answer that question.
 It only shows what IS.
 Astrology can only show us how we might react to adverse situations in life.
 When we are planning our lives pre-birth with our soul group (which is something I believe we do before we are born), I think we choose how we might respond to certain stimuli through our birth charts.
 We might choose our strengths or gifts to share with the world to lead others by example and we might also choose our challenges.
 We all have something to teach others and we all have something we need to learn.
 And we all learn to eventually master the challenges we came here for.
 There are numerous divine virtues we are here to cultivate and eventually express universally.
 We might choose to work on a couple or a few divine virtues at a time per each lifetime.
 Our astrological birth charts are what I believe to be part of our pre-birth planning charts that are often described in Robert Schwartz’ books.

-If we are a private person, it is the scorpio’s way of dealing with old wounds of the past.
+If we are a private person, it might be the scorpio’s way of dealing with old wounds of the past.
 We have all experienced trauma and each astrological placement has their own way of surviving it.
 Many of us feel unconscious shame, but this is the way a scorpio person might handle it.
 We don’t want others to know us on a deep level because we are not yet comfortable with who we are and to keep from getting hurt again, we put up a wall.
 Isn’t a lot of our behavior driven by doing what we can to avoid getting hurt again?
 There are other signs who might deal with shame in a similar fashion, but generally speaking, all signs survive their lack of self-appreciation in unique ways.

 Astrological signs all have a higher and a lower expression.
 Our job is to grow enough to cultivate and express the highest vibration of each astrological placement instead of making excuses for our behavior using astrology.